-Allow me to break character for a few sentences so I can talk from a first-person point-of-view.
-My parents raised me on music, even though neither have musical backgrounds.
-Neither plays an instrument, but they have hundreds of vinyl, cassettes, and compact discs between the two of them.
+Not a unique story, but my parents raised me on music despite neither possessing a particularly musical background.
+Neither plays an instrument, but both have hundreds of vinyl, cassettes, and compact discs between the two of them.
 Obviously, music played a significant role in my upbringing, and it still does today when I am at home and not at university.
 My father is firmly stuck in the 1970s and 1980s - Bob Seger, Boston, Kansas, The Eagles, and other classic rock acts dominate his share of albums owned.
 My mother, meanwhile, weaves in and out from classic rock to the contemporary music heard today on "mainstream radio."

 I'm sure you've experienced something similar to the story I'm about to tell: you're riding in the car with your parents, or anybody else for that matter, and the radio is on.
 Through the infomercials for Lasik eye surgery, or Metabolife, or whatever product is being advertised, you also listen to whatever music is playing, or in the very least, scan the radio for a station that catches your ear.
 A few years ago, I was riding with my mother, when an infectious piano-driven intro caught my attention, leaving me spellbound for the duration of the track.

 The reason for this hex is easy to explain: I had previously heard those notes before, and the vocals were familiar, but where and when and why did I hear this song?
 Why couldn't I identify it?
 The chorus, with its gospel-like background vocals and a smooth male lead vocal transfixing the listener throughout, was incredible upon this re-visiting.
 Admittedly, the answers to the aforementioned questions are non-existant; however, the impact of Marc Cohn and his 1991 debut still affects me today.